Muukid/muTrueType/README.md

 * `MUTT_INVALID_TABLE_RECORD_CHECKSUM` - the value for "checksum" in a table record was invalid.

-* `MUTT_INVALID_MAXP_LENGTH` - the value for the table length of maxp was invalid.
+* `MUTT_INVALID_MAXP_LENGTH` - the value for the table length of the maxp table was invalid.
 This could mean that an unsupported version of the table is being used.

 * `MUTT_INVALID_MAXP_VERSION` - the version value in the maxp table was invalid/unsupported.

 * `MUTT_INVALID_MAXP_MAX_ZONES` - the value for "maxZones" in the maxp table was invalid.

-* `MUTT_INVALID_HEAD_LENGTH` - the value for the table length of head was invalid.
+* `MUTT_INVALID_HEAD_LENGTH` - the value for the table length of the head table was invalid.
 This could mean that an unsupported version of the table is being used.

 * `MUTT_INVALID_HEAD_VERSION` - the version value in the head table was invalid/unsupported.